 Fabry disease is a rare genetic disease caused by mutations in the GLA gene.
 This gene provides cells with the instructions necessary to make an enzyme called alpha-galactosidase A, which is responsible for breaking down fat molecules.
 When the GLA gene is mutated, not enough alpha-galactosidase A enzyme is made.
 As a result, a waste product called globotriaosylceramide (Gb3 or Gl-3) builds up inside cells, causing tissue and organ damage.

-The two main types of Fabry disease are type 1 (classic Fabry disease), and type 2 or late-onset Fabry disease.
+The two main types of Fabry disease are classic Fabry disease (type 1), and late-onset Fabry disease (type 2).

 Patients with classic Fabry disease have little to no functional alpha-galactosidase A enzyme.
 This deficiency causes lipid wastes to accumulate in patients’ small blood vessels during childhood and adolescence, which causes excruciating pain in the hands and feet, especially as a result of exercise, fever, or stress (also called acroparesthesias); clusters of red to blue rash-like discolorations on the skin (also called angiokeratomas); decreased sweating; gastrointestinal symptoms such as pain, cramping, and frequent bowel movements; and a characteristic star-burst pattern on the cornea (the clear part over the lens of the eye).

 As patients age, the accumulation of lipid waste products in the blood vessels can lead to arrhythmias, left ventricle hypertrophy causing heart disease, progressive kidney failure, transient ischemic attacks, and strokes.

 Late-onset Fabry disease